-- Step 1 Determine the cohort of eighth grade students, based on the MOSIS June Enrollment file. - Step 2 Determine the number of students with completed ICAPs, using data reported by the LEA in the appropriate MOSIS cycle. - Step 3 Divide the total number of students with a completed ICAP by the total of number of students in the eighth-grade cohort.
+- Step 1 Determine the cohort of eighth grade students, based on the MOSIS June Enrollment file. - Step 2 Determine the number of students with completed ICAPs in the LEA in which they advanced to eighth grade, using data reported by the LEA in the appropriate MOSIS cycle. - Step 3 Divide the total number of students with a completed ICAP by the total of number of students in the eighth-grade cohort.
 Points are assigned as described in Table 40 below.

 ICAP Designation Targets Points Earned

-Target 100% complete 4
+Target 100%-95.0% complete 4

-On-Track 90.0%-99.9% complete 3
+On-Track 85.0%-94.9%- complete 3

-Approaching 80.0%-89.9% complete 2
+Approaching 75.0%84.9% complete 2

-Floor 79.0% or less complete 0
+Floor 74.9% or less complete 0